excid-io/cracy-self-attestation/questions/conformity_assessment_procedures_annex_7.md

 	- a declaration confirming the application was not lodged elsewhere?
 - **Does your quality system documentation clearly describe:**
 	- quality objectives, responsibilities and powers of management (with regard to design, development, product quality and vulnerability handling), and organisational structure?
-	- technical design & development specifications and relevant applied harmonised standards or alternatives if harmonised standards are not fully used)?
+	- technical design & development specifications and relevant applied harmonised standards or alternatives if harmonised standards are not fully used?
 	- exactly the same as above for procedural specifications for Annex I Part II
-	- design and development control along with design and dev verification techniques, processes and actions for a specific product category
+	- design and development control along with design and development verification techniques, processes and actions for a specific product category
 	- production & quality control processes that will be used
 	- test/examination procedures and their frequency that are carried out during and after production?
 	- quality records maintained (test results, calibration data, personnel qualifications)?
 	- monitoring methods ensuring product quality and system effectiveness?
--  **Notified Body Assessment Process***: Are you aware that the notified body will assess your quality system using its experienced member in the relevant product field , including:
+-  **Notified Body Assessment Process**: Are you aware that the notified body will assess your quality system using its experienced member in the relevant product field , including:
-	- reviewing your technical documentation referred in the **Application for Quality System Assessment** question meaning bullet 2,
+	- reviewing your technical documentation referred in the **Application for Quality System Assessment**,
 	- visiting your premises (if any),
 	- evaluating your ability to identify and meet CRA requirements,
 	- confirming compliance with harmonised standards (where used)?